Nelson LaMarche Ph.D

 Bean and Pinto

-Bean (right) survived a housefire, was abandoned, and then rescued from a roof in Maryland.
 Pinto (left) was picked out of a gutter in Puerto Rico.
+She was half dead and has had an incredible recovery; now she has an endless supply of energy, a fear of abandonment, and loves to hang out on Sasha's shoulders.
 Bean is the peace to Pinto's chaos; even with a six-year age gap, they are best friends.

 IV and Nikki

-IV (left), named for the spots that run down his back and spell out "IV" in Morse code, short for IV Shrödinger League, adopted during Sasha's quantum chemistry era.
 Nikki (right), short for Snickers or Nikita (depending on why her government name is being used), survived a few hours in the wild before being rescued against her will, she takes this personally.
 In their free time they run circles around the apartment and dissociate with an empty head.

 Previous Members